 The accompanying financial statements are presented in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-210-50.
 Under ASC 958-210-50, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted, and permanently restricted.
 In addition, the Foundation is required to present a statement of cash flows.
-The Foundation does not use fund accounting.
-Revenues and expenses are recorded when incurred in accordance with the accrual basis of accounting.
+The financial statements have been prepared on the accrual basis of accounting.